LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     ```

 1. To save the configuration file, press <kbd>Esc</kbd> and then press <kbd>CTRL + X</kbd>.
 Press <kbd>y</kbd> and then <kbd>Enter</kbd> to save the modified buffer.
+1. To restart the MongoDB service and apply your changes, enter this command:

+    ```bash
+    sudo service mongod restart
+    ```

-1. Run the following command to connect to the MongoDB service:
+1. To connect to the MongoDB service, enter this command:

     ```bash
     mongo